 In 1951, the Town of Medway adopted its first Zoning Bylaw.
 In 1966 and 1968, Town Meeting approved major changes to it.
-The Zoning Bylaw was completely recodified in 1975.
-Since then, Town Meeting has approved a variety of amendments over the years including modest revisions, complete rewrites of subsections, and the addition of entirely new sub-sections.
-Starting with the November 13, 2003 published update of the Medway Zoning Bylaw, a listing of Zoning Bylaw amendments is included going back to those approved at the May 8, 2000 Town Meeting.
+The Medway Zoning Bylaw was completely recodified in 1975.
+Since then, Medway's Town Meeting has approved a variety of amendments over the years including modest revisions, comprehensive rewrites of existing sub-sections, and the addition of entirely new sub-sections.
+This publication of the Medway Zoning Bylaw includes a list of amendments that have been approved since the May 8, 2000 Town Meeting.
 The most recent amendments are listed first.
-We hope this will serve as a useful history of Medway's Zoning Bylaw and its changes over time.
+We hope this will serve as a useful history of the Medway Zoning Bylaw and its changes over time.